ZJU-SEC/Cargo-Ecosystem-Monitor/Code/nightly_propagation/fetch_features/README.md

 ### Preliminaries

-This project needs pre-downloaded crates source code in path `CRATESDIR` (configured in `main.rs`), and modified Rust compiler in path `RUSTC` (configured in `util.rs`).
+This project needs pre-downloaded crates source code in path `CRATESDIR` (configured in `main.rs`), and the modified Rust compiler in path `RUSTC` (configured in `util.rs`).
 Make sure they are prepared.

-To pre-download source codes of all crates, you can use project "crate_downloader" in the parent directory.
-Modified Rust compiler is in root directory of Cargo Ecosystem Monitor.
+To pre-download source codes of all crates, you can use project `crate_downloader` in the parent directory.
+The modified Rust compiler is in `Cargo-Ecosystem-Monitor/rust`.
+Follow the readme file there to build the compiler.

+The `CRATESDIR` and `RUSTC` values are set according to our dockerfile structure by default.
+If you are replicating our research results using our dockerfile, you do not need to change them.
+But you have to run preliminary projects.

 ### Usage

 Online usage will download crates online while processing.
-In offline mode, we will use downloaded crates source code stored in path `CRATESDIR`.
+In offline mode, we will use the downloaded crates source code stored in path `CRATESDIR`.

 Offline mode is enabled by default.
-You should change `CRATESDIR` to your own path.
+You do not need to change it in common cases.

+Run `cargo run` in your shell to start.

 #### Online
 To run online, please config `main.rs`: